yuanyaolin13/Lambda-Phi-Epsilon-Website/README.md

 This repository is a revamp of our [old website](https://github.com/yuanyaolin13/unclambdasweb), converting outdated HTML/CSS into a modern React/TailwindCSS app.

+If you are the current webmaster and would like to check on our host, CloudFlare, or renew the domain, please log in to CloudFlare on the Lambda Phi Epsilon Gmail!

 ## Getting Started

 ### Initial Setup: